Shtrompel/BGal256ModulesDocs/DressMeUp.md

 <img src="https://github.com/Shtrompel/BGal256ModulesDocs/blob/main/DressMeUp.png?raw=true" style="width:50%;">

-Dress me up is a programmable 4 step sequencer with an interactable dressing game where each cloth is categorized into 4 types of clothes, each representing a step.
-And each cloth of the in the same cloth type represents the value of the step.
+Dress me up is a programmable 4 step sequencer with an interactable dressing game where each cloth is categorized into 4 types of clothes types (hair, shirt, pants and shoes), every type represents a step and each color represents the value of the step.

-In the UI at **(1)** you can drag and drop clothes on or from the model, the current step will highlight the current worn cloth of the equivalent clothing type.
+In the UI at **(1)** you can drag and drop clothes on or from the model on the left, the current cloth of the current step will get highlighted and every time the step will change into another cloth type the new peice of clothing will get highlighted instead.

 ## Inputs